DanielGall500/TitanicAnalysis/README.md

 This data analysis project will analyse data taken from the Titanic on the day it sank.

-It will define interesting patterns taken from different statistics such as the mean age of survivors and non-survivors.
-These patterns will be streamed to a text file so they can be shown on github.
+Interesting patterns found in the data will be streamed to a text file which will be included in this github project's master branch so you can view the output.